Robert-T-Remuszka/ResearchMetaCourse/README.md

 # Welcome! &#x1f44b;
 A course geared towards master's students on getting started in economic research.

-# Week 1: Topic $\supset$ Questions $\supset$ Paper
+# Week 1: Finding and Communicating Ideas + Envisioning Papers
 **Overview:** Many people are inspired to do economic research because they are interested in some broad topic.
-Topics are a great place to start your thinking, but a research paper will ultimately require a much narrower focus.
-The focus of this week is:
+Topics are a great place to start your thinking, but a research paper will ultimately require a much more narrow focus.
+This week is about coming up with ideas, laying the groundwork for those ideas and ultimately building a clear vision for a paper.
-1. Generating an idea
-2. Thinking through an idea at the early stages
-3. Laying the foundation and building a vision for the paper

 **Required Reading:** [Varian](/lit/VarianHowTo.pdf), [Angrist and Pischke Chapter 1](../lit/AngrisPischkeC01.pdf)